happytallon/happytallon.github.io/_games/professional/star-strikers.md

 Initially, I was appointed to *study the project* and *create the documentation*.
 We tought it would be a good way to get acquaintance with the project code.
 Afterwards, I took responsibility for the *championship game flow*.
-In this role, I received the art brief, and my task was to reply it on unity and develop the championship game flow.
+In this role, I received the art brief, and my task was to implement it in Unity and develop the championship game flow.

-Another task that I had to perform was assist the other developers in a several *bug fixes* in different parts of the game.
+Another task that I had to perform was assisting the other developers in a several *bug fixes* in different parts of the game.

 Overall, it was a highly satisfying experience because the team was exceptionally talented and pleasant to work with.